Azure/azure-functions-durable-python/README.md

 * [Azure Functions Python developers guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python)
 * [Durable Functions overview](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=python)

+## Core Concepts

-A durable function, or _orchestration_, is a solution made up of different types of Azure Functions:
+A Durable Functions application is a solution made up of Azure Functions serving one of four distinct roles.
+These roles are outline below:

-* **Activity:** the functions and tasks being orchestrated by your workflow.
-* **Orchestrator:** a function that describes the way and order actions are executed in code.
+* **Activity:** they are the basic unit of work, a task to be scheduled.
+* **Orchestrator:** they describe which actions to execute, in what order to schedule them, deal with exceptions, etc. As their name implies, they organize and manage a workflow to completion.
+* **Entity:**  They allow you to read and update small pieces of state.
+Unlike orchestrators, entities manage state explicitely instead of implicitely managing it via control flow.
-* **Client:** the entry point for creating an instance of a durable orchestration.
+* **Client:** They serve as the entry point for creating an instance of a durable application, often times serving to deliver the initiating message that a workflow will use to begin its execution.

-Durable Functions' function types and features are documented in-depth [here.](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview)
+Durable Functions' function types and features are documented in-depth [here.](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview).

-## Current limitations

-Python support for Durable Functions is currently in public preview.
-The following are the current known limitations.

-### Functionality

-* Sub-orchestrations are not yet supported (planned [#62](https://github.com/Azure/azure-functions-durable-python/issues/62))
-* Durable Entities are not yet supported (not yet planned [#96](https://github.com/Azure/azure-functions-durable-python/issues/96))

-### Tooling

-* Python Durable Functions requires [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) version 3.0.2630 or higher.
+> Some of the function roles outline above expect specific programming constraints to be followed, such as idempotency and replayability.
+Please read the documentation linked above for more information.

 ## Getting Started